A platform bed combines simplicity with sturdiness and comes in various styles. They are a versatile option that works with any mattress type.

 Upholstered Platform Bed

-Upholstered platform beds suit more modern and contemporary decor.
+Upholstered platform bed frames suit more modern and contemporary decor.
 The upholstery comes in many color options.
 From vibrant pink, red, gold, and blue to subtle beige, cream, and grey—choose one to suit your preference.
 You can even choose a color-coordinated headboard to complement your upholstered platform bed.
 Colorful upholstered platform beds are a good option for children’s rooms too.

 Storage Space Platform Bed